JJWTimmer/cloudsearch-query-validator/README.md

 # CloudSearch structured query validator

 This is a CloudSearch structured query that parses queries using the [the FastParse library](https://lihaoyi.github.io/fastparse/).
-It's useful to validate the syntax of Gnip rules before submitting them and applying them to your stream.
+It's useful to validate the syntax of structured queries when you allow input from users.
+In the wild it's used for querying the Reddit API.

 ## Usage
 Add the dependency to your build.sbt